 Here is a good example of what happens when we love the art and try to follow that admiration back to the man.
 We are sure to be disappointed.

-There are plenty of reasons to engage in creative activity that has no possibility of being professionalized and won’t receive external validation.
+A great blog post on the importance of creative pursuits as their own end (h/t the shape of everything).
+She states the following: There are plenty of reasons to engage in creative activity that has no possibility of being professionalized and won't receive external validation.
 We paint because it’s therapeutic.
-We paint because it gives us new perspectives on the world around us.
-We paint because the act of creating is just as important as the creation.
-We paint because, god forbid, it’s fun, which is its own justification.
+We paint because it gives … Continue reading Amateur Pursuits